Studying abroad in Sweden will give you a chance to live in one of the world's most stunning and spectacular settings.

 For many Greenheart Travel students their first time flying is across the world to start their exchange program!
 You can read our alumni experiences on our blog, such as Emily’s or Madison’s blogs on their experiences flying to Japan or Rachel’s tips on what you actually need to know about flying.

 In researching a study abroad program, you have already shown you are a leader and open-minded in your academic pursuits.
 These are just a few of the traits that our exchange students possess.
 You’re motivated to immerse yourself in another culture and flexible enough to live outside your comfort zone.
 You should also:

 *What does it mean to be in good mental health?

-You should meet with your US high school before you leave and share the general curriculum guidelines of your host country with your guidance counselor and/or teachers.
-Please consult with them about the credits they will potentially grant you for the classes you take while abroad.
+You should meet with your U.S./Canadian high school before you leave and share the general curriculum guidelines for Sweden with your guidance counselor and/or teachers.

 Please keep in mind that the grading system in other countries is different than the US.
 Most host schools will not grant grades or transcripts as it is too difficult to evaluate your work due to the language barrier.
 If your host school is able to award you grades, they won’t be an exact match to what you would get in the US.